-5. Careful while you replace cartridges
+5. Be careful when you replace cartridges

-6. Replace Cartridges before they dry up
+6. Replace cartridges before they dry up

-Don’t wait till your cartridges run dry up completely.
+Don’t wait till your cartridges run dry completely.
 Printer software provides notifications when cartridge levels fall below normal.
 Take the cue and replace your cartridge before they run out of ink.
 A dry cartridge leads to unwanted wear and tear on your printer head.